masasam/dotfiles/README.md

 	sudo systemctl restart NetworkManager

-Do the same DNS lookup twice on drill and check.
+Do the same DNS lookup twice on drill command.

 ![dnsmasq](https://raw.githubusercontent.com/masasam/image/image/dnsmasq.png)

 ## Do not suspend even if closing the lid

-Since it gets up to emacs in 10 seconds of activation, it does not suspend.
+It does not suspend, because startup is fast

 >/etc/systemd/logind.conf